MRI (Magnetic Resonance Imaging)

 • Head and neck tumors near the base of the skull.

-• Tumors in the chest, particularly near the chest wall or heart.
+• Tumors in the chest, near the chest wall or heart.

-• Breast cancer patients may have an MRI to check for breast cancer in the other breast.
+• Breast cancer patients to check for breast cancer in the other breast.

-• MRI may be used with a mammogram in women who have dense breast tissue or are at high risk for cancer.
+• Women who have dense breast tissue or are at high risk for cancer.

 • Liver cancer.